WalletWasabi/WasabiDoc/docs/using-wasabi/LockScreen.md

 ## How to lock your screen

-You can now activate the Lock Screen feature in two ways:
+You can now lock your screen in two ways:

 1. Hit `Ctrl-L` on your keyboard.
 2. On the top/left menu bar, click on `File`, then `Lock Screen`.